 Mississippi is vulnerable to different disasters.
 We recommend you take advantage of some of the following resources to help ensure you feel prepared when they occur.

-- Each state handles its emergency preparedness resources slightly differently.
-To determine what assistance is available in your state specifically, check out the Mississippi Emergency Management Agency website here.
+For further information on what assistance is available specifically, check out the Mississippi Emergency Management Agency website here.

 I hope you enjoyed learning about natural disasters in Mississippi.